Song requests, music through your Twitch chat bot

 The «!SongRequest»

-chat command is how your viewers request their songs, and they can use it in Twitch chat like:
+chat command is how your viewers request their songs, and they can use it in Twitch chat like this:

-is a YouTube video id.
-E.g. for the YouTube video«youtube.com/watch?v=kNuZuQEIRHo»
+is a YouTube video ID.
+For example, for the YouTube video«youtube.com/watch?v=ABCDE»

 !CurrentSong chat command - Show what's playing